filipesantanadev/socialGame/README.md

 # Introduction

-This a social network about games and gamers.
+This a social network about games.